 - Pet hair

 - Special tool/product usage

-If you start using variable-based pricing, you can be more fair and make more money as a car detailing business.
-You are charging your customers for the true value of your work, and your customers are paying for the true value of work done on their car.
+If you aren’t using an estimating app, you can still assign your own prices to each variable.
+Once you start using variable pricing, you can be more fair and make more money as a car detailing business.
+Finally, you can charge your customers for the true value of your work!

 An Example: How to Set Auto Detailing Prices